 Attribution of changes in atmospheric greenhouse gas concentrations to anthropogenic activity

-AR6 WGI Chapter 5 presents multiple lines of evidence that unequivocally establish the dominant role of human activities in the growth of atmospheric CO2, including through analysing changes in atmospheric carbon isotope ratios and the atmospheric O2-N2 ratio (WGI Chapter 5, Section 5.2.1.1).
+The AR6 WGI Chapter 5 presents multiple lines of evidence that unequivocally establish the dominant role of human activities in the growth of atmospheric CO2, including through analysing changes in atmospheric carbon isotope ratios and the atmospheric O2–N2 ratio (WGI Section 5.2.1.1).
 Decomposition approaches can be used to attribute emissions underlying those changes to various drivers such as population, energy efficiency, consumption or carbon intensity (Hoekstra and van den Bergh, 2003; Raupach et al., 2007; Rosa and Dietz, 2012).
-Combined with attribution of their climate outcomes, the attribution of the sources of greenhouse gas emissions can inform the attribution of anthropogenic climate change to specific countries or actors (Matthews, 2016; Otto et al., 2017; Skeie et al., 2017; Nauels et al., 2019), and in turn inform discussions on fairness and burden sharing (WGIII Chapter 14).
+Combined with attribution of their climate outcomes, the attribution of the sources of GHG emissions can inform the attribution of anthropogenic climate change to specific countries or actors (Matthews, 2016; Otto et al., 2017; Skeie et al., 2017; Nauels et al., 2019), and in turn inform discussions on fairness and burden sharing (WGIII Chapter 14).

 Attribution of observed climate change to anthropogenic forcing